- Rogers is a Canadian ISP. Unfortunately, many online users report that Rogers is blocking websites on the Internet.

 By default, your ISP is responsible for processing your DNS requests.
 However, if its DNS servers are not working properly, this might be the reason why websites get blocked.

-- Type the following code (press Enter between each line):
+- Type the following code and press Enter after each command:

 NETSH winsock reset catalog